Conversation pit

 A conversation pit is an architectural feature that incorporates built-in seating into a depressed section of flooring within a larger room.
 This area often has a table in the center as well.
 The seats typically face each other in a centrally focused fashion, bringing the occupants closer together than free-standing tables and chairs normally would.
-In residential design this proximity facilitates comfortable human conversation, dinner parties, and table top games.
+In residential design this proximity facilitates comfortable human conversation, dinner parties, and tabletop games.
 Its disadvantages include accidental falls and uncomfortable interactions with those standing above in the main room.